Compassionate Love Blog: Displaying compassion for those who struggle with mental illness (c)2016 Nancy Virden, Always the Fight Ministry

 6 Steps to Becoming the Real You

 We love numbers because we can measure them.
-It comforts us to know that our problems and their solutions have a beginning and an end.
-If we want our bad habits and relationships fixed, it is easier to read “3 Simple Solutions” than to do the time-costly and difficult introspection that precedes permanent change.
+It comforts us to think our problems and solutions have a beginning and an end.
+If we want our bad habits and relationships fixed, it is simpler to read “3 Simple Solutions” than to do the time-costly and difficult introspection that precedes permanent change.

 Obsession is in the mind and manifested in behavior.

-Obsession is obsession, even it is dotted with sugar or covered in gravy.
+Obsession is an obsession, even when it is dotted with sugar or covered in gravy.

 Food addiction is no different from other substance use except it seems more culturally acceptable than laying in a ditch or hiding in a filthy room waiting for a stranger to shoot God-knows-what into your veins.
 Food addiction has all the same symptoms, types of behaviors, deceit, and obsession as alcoholism and drug addiction.

-Sober alcoholics, clean drug addicts, and recovering food addicts (of which I am one) share the same story.
+Sober alcoholics, clean drug addicts, and recovering food addicts share the same story.
 We used to plan days, weeks, and months ahead of time for future fixes.
 We hid our substance where no one would find it.
 We stole money.
 We repeatedly did things we swore we would never do again.
-We did insane things for the fix – an alcoholic may have ingested rubbing alcohol, the drug addict may have stolen pain medication from an ill family member, food addicts may have eaten trashed, or rotten food.
+We did insane things for the fix – an alcoholic may have ingested rubbing alcohol, the drug addict may have stolen pain medication from an ill family member, and food addicts may have eaten trashed, or rotten food.
 All have put their health in peril.
-Secrecy, shame, and compulsive acting out are our commonalities.
+Secrecy, shame, and compulsive acting out are the commonalities.

 Active food addicts fear not having access to their stash.
 They will manipulate situations and people to achieve their foremost goal – the fix.
 Food addicts will be unreasonably angry when the fix is withheld.
 Likely, food addicts will not eat much in public because the image of self-control is more important than self-control.
 A food addict will (at least inwardly) resent anyone who interferes with a fix.
-They will hurt people in their never-quite-ending pursuit of food, but will deny up and down this is true.
+They may hurt people in their adamant pursuit but will deny this is true.

 Food addicts have many of the same excuses.
-I had them all.
 “I just love food.”
 (Clearly.
 By the way, so does everyone else.)
 “I deserve this – no one else appreciates me.”
 (How would you know who appreciates you?
 You are busy hiding with your food.)
 “This is ‘me’ time” (Just you and your resentment, boredom, self-medication, loneliness, and fear) I am not mocking.
-This was my life, and food addicts can relate.
+This was my life.

 Due diligence is far more fruitful than instant solutions

 In recovery, addicts need each other.
-A number is involved, but there is nothing quick or easy about it.
+There is nothing quick or easy about it.
 12-step meetings are meant to keep us from being alone in our personal fight.
-The support of these groups and sponsors are key to success.
+The support of these groups and sponsors is key to success.
 The process of becoming a better (more sane) person is lifelong.
 It occurs with our continuous practice of the 12 steps.

-More than anything, 12 step meetings and recovery depend on admitting our powerlessness over the fix.
+More than anything, 12-step meetings and recovery depend on admitting our powerlessness over the fix.
 We recognize our own power failed us and always will.
-It is only a Higher Power that can save us from ourselves.
+It is only the Highest Power that can save us from ourselves.

 So we implore for this help.
-My Highest Power is God, whom I call Jesus.
-By asking him to help me when the fix grips my mind, I am able to be in recovery.
-Complete honesty with God, ourselves, and another human being kicks secrecy and shame out the door.
-Participating in human support from those in recovery is vital.
+The original authors of the 12 steps understood our answer is God.
+I call him, Jesus.
+Asking for his help when a fix grips my mind is how I have ever been able to find the escape he offers.
+Complete honesty with God, within ourselves, and with another human being kicks secrecy and shame out the door.

 There’s no 1-2-3 Pow!
 Freedom from addiction is about due diligence.
 Turning our will over to God is a daily and lifelong challenge.
-Recovery is difficult, but doable.
+Recovery is challenging but doable.

 Today’s Helpful Word